Oyelowo/surreal-orm/README.md

 local in-memory database.
 You can replace it with other engine types according to your setup.

-## Defining a Model
+## Defining a Node

 A model in Surreal ORM represents a database table.
-You can define a model by creating a Rust struct and implementing the `Node` or `Edge` trait.
+You can define a node by creating a Rust struct and implementing the `Node` or `Edge` trait.
 Here's an example of defining a `SpaceShip` model: